elclanrs/jq-idealforms-old/README.md

 ```

 ####`addFields`
 Add fields to the form dynamically.
 It takes an array of objects.
-Ideal Forms auto-generates the inputs fields based on the `type`.
+Ideal Forms auto-generates the markup for inputs fields based on the `type` specified.

 **chainable**: yes